-Example:

-Noodles & Company, an American fast-casual restaurant, offers a three-tiered rewards program that turns their customers' "love of Noodles into offers, freebies and all kinds of tasty rewards."
+Example: Noodles & Company, an American fast-casual restaurant, offers a tiered rewards program that turns their customers' "love of Noodles into offers, freebies and all kinds of tasty rewards."
 One recent campaign gamified mobile rewards to boost loyalty, targeting younger patrons.
-Another way Noodles & Co is acquiring information and feedback about customer preferences is to entice them to take a survey, requiring personal information (such as age group and residence ZIP code) in exchange for a cookie (or some other food item).
-The more the customer participates in the rewards program, the more they are rewarded-and the more information Noodles & Co has about its customers and the experience they expect.
+Another way Noodles & Co is acquiring information and feedback about customer preferences is enticing them to participate in surveys, requiring personal information (such as age group and residence ZIP code) in exchange for food products-a cookie, for example.
+The greater the customer participation in the program, the more they are rewarded-and the more information Noodles & Co has about its customers and the experience they expect.

 Industry insight: The survey uncovered that more Millennials compared to other age groups are willing to share their personal information to get a discount or perk amid rising prices.
 Retailers need to fully capitalize on this opportunity to provide Millennials with a personalized and rewarding experience to build their loyalty.
-To do business with a generation that knows the value of its personal data, retailers must make sharing information comfortable, frictionless-even delightful.
+To do business with a generation that knows the value of its personal data, retailers must make sharing information comfortable, frictionless - even delightful.